Time Series as Images: Vision Transformer for Irregularly Sampled Time Series: Experiments

-\textbf{Training.~} We apply the cutout~\cite{cutout} augmentation method on the input images from P12 and P19 datasets during training to avoid over-fitting caused by upsampling.
-Specifically, 16 square regions with $16 \times 16$ size are randomly masked in each image.
-The models are trained using A6000 GPUs with 48G memory.
-As P12 and P19 datasets are highly imbalanced, we upsample the minority class to the same size as the majority class.
-We fine-tune Swin Transformer 2 and 4 epochs on upsampled P19 and P12 datasets and 20 epochs on the PAM dataset.
-The batch sizes are 48 for P19 and P12 and 72 for PAM.
-The learning rate is 2e-5.
+\textbf{Training.~} Given the highly imbalanced nature of the P12 and P19 datasets, we employed upsampling of the minority class to match the size of the majority class.
+We finetuned the Swin Transformer for 2 and 4 epochs on the upsampled P19 and P12 datasets, respectively, and for 20 epochs on the PAM dataset.
+The batch sizes used for training were 48 for P19 and P12, and 72 for PAM, while the learning rate was set to 2e-5.
+The models were trained using A6000 GPUs with 48G memory.

-\textbf{Incorporating static features.~} The P12 and P19 datasets provide patients' demographics, such as weight, height, and ICU type.
-This static information will not change over time and can be well described by the natural language.
-To incorporate them into our framework, we transform them into natural language sentences via a template and utilize a text encoder RoBERTa-base~\cite{roberta} to encode them.
-The obtained text embedding is concatenated with the image embeddings obtained from the vision transformer to perform classification.
-Note that the static feature is also applied to all the baselines we compare.
+\textbf{Incorporating static features.~} In real-world applications, especially in the healthcare domain, irregular time series data often accompanies additional information such as categorical or textual features.
+In the P12 and P19 datasets, each patient's demographic information, including weight, height, and ICU type, is provided.
+This static information remains constant over time and can be expressed using natural language.
+To incorporate this information into our framework, we employed a template to convert it into natural language sentences and subsequently encoded the resulting text using a RoBERTa-base~\citep{roberta} text encoder.
+The resulting text embeddings were concatenated with the image embeddings obtained from the vision transformer to perform classification.
+The static features were also applied to all compared baselines.